-No. Google Fiber TV service is only sold with our Gigabit Internet offering.
+No. Fiber TV service is only available with our Fiber 1000 + TV package.

 Often, users watch video from many different sources: live channels, DVR recordings, video on demand, online streaming and personal content.
 Google Fiber TV lets you easily watch, search and discover content from all of these places.
 Combined with a robust channel package and crystal clear high definition, Google Fiber TV is a new and exciting experience.